ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 At the end of the experiment, a comprehensive report will be generated.
 This will include:

-- Key and auxiliary metric results with a 95% confidence interval.
+- Key, control and auxiliary metric results with a 95% confidence interval.
 - Distribution plots showing metric trends over time.
 - Absolute numbers for all collected data.
 - Detailed descriptions of each tested approach with links to full documentation.